archphile/thepenguin/content/blog/2017-09-28-film-emulation-pack-for-darktable.md

 * Kodak Kodakchrome 25
 * Kodak Kodakchrome 64

-In order to get these styles you can clone the github repository, or:
+In order to get these styles you can clone the Github repository, or:

 wget the file: